0xJs/CARTP-cheatsheet/Cloud-OnPrem-lateral-movement.md

 ## Intune
 - a user with Global Administrator or Intune Administrator role can execute PowerShell scripts on an enrolled Windows device.
 The script runs with privileges of SYSTEM on the device.
+- If user had Intune Administrator role go to https://endpoint.microsoft.com/#home and login (or from a ticket (PRT)
+- Go to Devices -> All Devices to check devices enrolled to Intune:
+- Go to Scripts and Click on Add for Windows 10.
+Create a new script and select a script
+- Example script adduser.ps1
 ```
+$passwd = ConvertTo-SecureString "Stud38Password@123" -AsPlainText -Force
+New-LocalUser -Name student38 -Password $passwd
+Add-LocalGroupMember -Group Administrators -Member student38
 ```
+- Select `Run script in 64 bit PowerShell Host`
+- On the assignment page select "Add all users" and "add all devices"

 ## Abusing dynamic groups
 - By default, any user can invite guests in Azure AD.
 If a dynamic group rule allows adding users based on the attributes that a guest user can modify, it will result in abuse of this feature.
 For example based on EMAIL ID and join as guest that matches that rule.